bhavesh-chainani/topic_modelling/README.md

 When inserting our corpus into the topic modelling algorithm, the corpus gets analyzed in order to find the distribution of words in each topic and the distribution of topics in each document.

-As input, I give the model our corpus and dictionary from before; besides, I choose to iterate over the corpus 50 times to optimize the model parameters (this is the default value).
+As input, I give the model our corpus and dictionary from before; besides, I choose to iterate over the corpus 100 times to optimize the model parameters.
 The pass is 10, which means the model will pass through the corpus ten times during training.

 I first pass a baseline model, setting the number of topics to 10.

+*chunk_size* is the number of documents to be used in each training chunk *passes* is the total number of training passes *per_word_topics* allows the model to compute a list of topics, sorted in descending order of most likely topics of each word

 ```python
 lda_model = LdaMulticore(corpus=corpus,